 Action Comedy Movie Marathons

-At only forty-five minutes in length, Sherlock Junior is packed with some of the silent star Buster Keaton’s best ideas.
-About a man who falls asleep in a projector’s booth and starts to imagine himself participating in the movies he is showing.
-Sherlock Junior is but an example of the genius Keaton displayed in some of his other films and is a jumping off point for this artist’s great work.
+At only forty-five minutes in length, Sherlock Junior is packed with some of the silent stars Buster Keaton’s best ideas.
+About a man who falls asleep in a projector’s booth and starts to imagine himself participating in the movies, he is showing.
+Sherlock Junior is but an example of the genius Keaton displayed in some of his other films and is a jumping-off point for this artist’s great work.

 Gory Action Movie Marathon